clarkevansteenderen/clarkevansteenderen.github.io/_pages/about.md

 Please get in touch with me if you would like to collaborate on a project!

-# Current Projects
+# Current work

-* **PhD thesis work:** A genetic investigation of the native stem-boring *Tetramesa* wasps in South Africa: identifying potential biological control agents of invasive grasses.
-Supervisors: Prof. Iain Paterson and Dr. Guy Sutton
+* A genetic investigation of the native stem-boring *Tetramesa* wasps in South Africa: identifying potential biological control agents of invasive grasses.

 <p align="center">
 <img src= "/images/tetramesa_website.png" height = "90">
 </p>

-* Species distribution modelling for the Asian citrus psyllid (ACP) - a risk assessment for South Africa
+* Species distribution modelling for the Asian citrus psyllid (ACP) - a risk assessment for South Africa.
+A collaboration with Evans Mauda and Wayne Kirkman at Citrus Research International (CRI)